How to Dispute a Credit Card Charge

 The method for disputing a credit card charge depends on the type of issue you're having.
 But in all cases, to have your dispute protected by federal law, you must file the request within 60 days of the date when you received the bill that includes the error.

-- Billing errors: If your concern is considered a billing error, which includes all of the bullet points listed above, then the dispute process is regulated by the FCBA.
+If your concern is considered a billing error, then the dispute process is regulated by the FCBA.
 Follow these steps:

 - Send along copies of supporting documentation, and keep a copy of your own letter for your records.

-- Make sure the letter reaches the credit card company within 60 days of the error's appearance on your statement.
+- Make sure the letter reaches the credit card company within 60 days of the error's appearance on your bill.

-- The company may request a police report or other documentation if your card was lost or stolen.
+- If requested by the card issuer, submit a police report or other documentation if your card was lost or stolen.

 - File a dispute via phone, mail or online through your credit card's customer service portal.